What are the symptoms of congenital heart disease in children?

 Recommend

-The best way to prevent pneumonia in children
+How to effectively prevent pneumonia in children